jgabunilas/python-api-challenge/README.md

 ![humidity heatmap](/images/humidity_heatmap.PNG)

 4. The `cities_df` dataframe is filtered into a new dataframe called `ideal_weather` using Pandas to filter the cities by the weather preferences.
 For this exercise the following conditions were applied:
-- Maximum temperature of less than 68 def F
+- Maximum temperature between 68 and 80 degrees F
 - Wind speed of less than 8 mph
 - Cloudiness of less than 20%
 - Humidity of less than 50%